Backpacking Bali is a budget travellers dream. When was the last time you went to a restaurant, and the entire meal cost you R 20?

 - Sage (go here if you’re craving smoothie bowls.)

 - Alchemy (the best salad bar in Ubud hands down.)

 Transportation has been the biggest thorn in my sight while travelling in Bali.

 You see, I have no sense of balance and as a result, can’t use the main mode of transportation – scooters.
 This has meant I’ve had to rely on my friends for trips to town and hiring a driver for activities around Bali.

 If you aren’t comfortable riding a bike, getting around by taxi isn’t that expensive.
-You can hire out a six-seater vehicle with a driver for as little as R 400 to R 700 a day depending on where you want to go.
+You can hire out a six-seater vehicle with a driver for as little as R 400 to R 700 for a day trip around the island.

 So if you’re travelling in a group or you make some friends in Bali, you can basically create a private tour for as little as R120 per person.